Piecewise Strong Convexity of Neural Networks: Summary of Results

 \section{Summary of Results}

 Here we give informal statements of our main theorems and outline the general argument.
-In Section \ref{sec:differentiability} we start by showing that a network of ReLU's is infinitely differentiable (i.e. smooth) almost everywhere in weight space.
+In Section \ref{sec:differentiability} we start by showing that a network of ReLUs is infinitely differentiable (i.e. smooth) almost everywhere in weight space.
 Using the properties of subharmonic functions we then prove that the corresponding loss function is either constant or not smooth in any open neighbourhood of a local maximum.
 In Section \ref{sec:estimatingsecondderivatives}, we estimate the second derivatives of the loss function in terms of the loss function itself, giving the following theorem in Section \ref{sec:piecewiseconvexity}. \begin{theorem} Let $\ell$ be the loss function for a feed-forward neural network with ReLU non-linearities, a scalar output, a quadratic error function, and training data $\{a_i,f(a_i)\}_{i=1}^N$.
 Let

 be the same loss function with weight decay regularization.
-Then there is an open set $U$ containing the origin, all points $W$ in a norm ball where training error is below a certain threshold, and, in certain cases, all global minimizers of $\ellam$, such that $\ell_\lambda$ is piecewise strongly convex on $U$. \end{theorem}
+Then there is an open set $U$, containing the origin, all points $W$ in a norm ball where training error is below a certain threshold, and, in certain cases, all global minimizers of $\ellam$, such that $\ell_\lambda$ is piecewise strongly convex on $U$. \end{theorem}

 See Theorem \ref{the:piecewisestrongconvexity} for a more precise statement of this result.
-In Section \ref{sec:isolatedlocalminima}, we use piecewise strong convexity to prove the following theorem. \begin{theorem} \textit{For the same network as in Theorem \ref{the:maintheorem}, every critical point of $\ell_\lambda$ in $U$ is a local minimum, and every local minimum of $\ellam$ in $U$ is an isolated local minimum.} \end{theorem} We conclude our theoretical section with an application of Theorem \ref{the:isolatedminandnosaddle}, and then demonstrate empirically in Section \ref{sec:experiments} that the loss function is almost always piecewise strongly convex on stochastic gradient descent trajectories.
+In Section \ref{sec:isolatedlocalminima}, we use piecewise strong convexity to prove the following theorem. \begin{theorem} \textit{For the same network as in Theorem \ref{the:maintheorem}, every differentiable critical point of $\ell_\lambda$ in $U$ is a local minimum, and every local minimum of $\ellam$ in $U$ is an isolated local minimum.} \end{theorem} We conclude our theoretical section with an application of Theorem \ref{the:isolatedminandnosaddle}.
+We end with Section \ref{sec:experiments}, where we empirically validate our theoretical results on a toy problem and demonstrate, for more complex problems, that the loss function is almost always piecewise strongly convex on stochastic gradient descent trajectories.